 Remote experiments in physics and space

-This is a practical science module with activities that address astronomy, physics and planetary science topics.
+This is a practical science module with activities that address astronomy, physics and planetary science.
 It builds on your previous study, adding a vital element of experimental work.
 The investigations cover aspects as diverse as quantum mechanics; properties of electrons; planetary atmospheres and surface processes; and the structure and contents of the Milky Way.
 You’ll use remote equipment ranging from an X-ray spectrometer to an optical telescope in Tenerife or a radio telescope in Milton Keynes.
 You’ll build your experience and expertise in practical investigation, including observation, hypothesising and reporting skills.
 An exciting project develops team-working skills critical to collaborative scientific enquiry.

 What you will study